-\subsection{Graph classification on TUD benchmarks}
+\subsection{Graph Classification on TUD Benchmarks}

 To verify the broad applicability of the proposed model, we also evaluate the graph classification performance of HiGCN using various datasets from diverse domains, which are categorized into two main groups: bioinformatics datasets (i.e., PROTEINS \cite{data:proteins2005}, MUTAG \cite{data:MUTAG}, PTC \cite{data:PTC}) and social network datasets (i.e., IMDB-B, IMDB-M \cite{data:IMDB-REDDIT}).
-To obtain a global embedding for graph classification, we apply readout operations by performing averaging or summation.
+To obtain a global embedding for each graph, we apply readout operations by performing averaging or summation.
 Following the standard pipeline in \cite{GIN2019}, we conduct a 10-fold cross-validation procedure and report the maximum average validation accuracy across folds.
 The performance of HiGCN is presented in Table \ref{tab:TUD}, alongside the results for kernel methods (RWK \cite{RWK2003}, GK \cite{GK_2009efficient}, PK \cite{PK_2016neumann}, WL kernel \cite{WL_kernel_2011shervashidze}), pairwise GNNs (DCNN \cite{DCNN_atwood2016}, DGCNN \cite{DGCNN_zhang2018}, IGN \cite{IGN_2018}, GIN \cite{GIN2019}, PPGNs \cite{PPGNs_maron2019}, Natural GN \cite{natural_GN_2020}), and the higher-order model MPSN \cite{SWL2021}.

-Our model exhibits superior performance compared to the baselines, demonstrating strong empirical results across all benchmark datasets.
-Additionally, HiGCN achieves its optimal outcomes on the two social network datasets, coinciding with the conclusion that simplices play a pivotal role in social networks \cite{battiston2021physics}.
+Our model exhibits superior performance compared to these baselines, demonstrating strong empirical results across all benchmark datasets.
+Additionally, HiGCN achieves its optimal outcomes on the two social network datasets, coinciding with the finding that simplices play a pivotal role in social networks \cite{battiston2021physics}.